logrange/logrange/README.md

 __The product__
 * _Size tolerant_.
 Logrange is able to store as much data as written there.
 The only limitation is the storage space available for the database.
-* _Higly performant_.
+* _Highly performant_.
 Writing and reading millions of records per second (hundered megabytes or gigabytes of data).
 * _Write optimized_.
 Logrange persists the raw data in realtime.
 All other data processing like indexing can be done later.
 * _Low latency_.
 Data becomes available for read within milliseconds after it is written
 * _Scalable_.
 Supporting tens of thousands different streams of records (terrabytes of the data)